Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 That means that we only had one hour of downtime out of the 4380 hours in the past 10 months.

 - September 2017 average uptime: 99.98%

 - October 2017 average uptime: 99.86%

 - December 2017 average uptime: 100%

 - February 2018 average uptime: 100%

 - March 2018 average uptime: 100%

 Although I’ve never been a fan of HostGator’s Shared hosting packages, I must admit that they’ve always boasted impressive uptimes.

-Even HostGator’s Hatchling package was able to reach an average uptime of 99.97% for 2018, which is 0.03% higher than the industry average (a significant number when it comes to server uptimes).
+Even HostGator’s Hatchling package was able to reach an average uptime of 99.97% for 2018, which is 0.03% higher than the industry average (it’s a significant number when it comes to server uptimes).

-Here are the numbers that I recorded over the past 8 months of using their service.
+Here are the numbers that I recorded over the past 8 months: